Entrepreneurial Mindset Tool, get ready and relevant for the future

 Students grow an entrepreneurial mindset

 Entrepreneurship education is most served with a fictional student company program.
 It is the best lesson to learn and experience entrepreneurship.
 With the right help and qualitative coaching of teachers, young people grow an entrepreneurial mentality.
 The entrepreneurial traits – see above – grew with about 27,4%.
-The entrepreneurial qualities or capabilities, which are easier to develop, grew with 31,7% on average.
+The entrepreneurial qualities or capabilities, which are easier to develop, grew by 31,7% on average.

 Startups improve their entrepreneur mindset and increase their chances of survival